By Steve Kopitz

 Urban inline skates offer many upgrades and unique designs in the parts and pieces of the skates.
 Here we will go over the individual parts that make up an urban skate and how each of these impacts the skates as a whole.

 The boots of urban skates almost resemble the inline skate boots of the 90’s with an outer built with hard plastic.
-But these are definitely not the boots of the 90’s!
-Urban skate boots offer an outer made up of hard plastic to ensure great support and protection for urban skating.
+Urban skate's hard plastic ensure great support and protection for urban skating.
 The durable boot will withstand getting bumped and banged around whether hitting a curb or sliding and grinding on objects.
 The inner liner of urban skates will offer a thick and comfortable padding to make long skate sessions comfortable while offering protection in the form of shock absorption.
 When shopping urban skates be sure to pay special attention to the boots durability and also to the inner liner.
-Look for specialized liners meant to offer more comfort like Rollerblades 5 Star liner found in their urban rollerblades which will five ample support and actually mold around the skaters foot shape.

 The frames on urban skates need to be lightweight and will need to withstand any abuse the skater throws their way.
 This is why you will notice urban skate frames are made up of aluminum offering a thick, durable and lightweight design.
 The frames on urban skates are typically going to offer the shortest length possible that will fit the wheel size so that you have increased control and ability to corner.
 With a shorter length frame the skates are easier to maneuver as you will be dealing with a smaller wheelbase giving the skates a shorter turning radius.
 You will want to ensure the skate's frames that you are looking at will offer the ability to fit the wheel size you want.
 A lot of urban skates will offer the maximum wheel size of 80mm but some go up to 90 or 100mm so be sure to take a look at this if wheel size is important to you.